SDU-eScience/SDUCloudDoc/docs/source/index.rst

 SduCloud have been designed and programmed at the eScience Center at the University Of Southern Denmark.

-The purpose is to provide a user interface the improves the usability of the HPC environment (Abacus2) for the common user.
-At the same time provide a data storage that secures the GDPR compliance as well as search in meta-data that have been stored in SduCloud.
+The purpose is to provide a user interface that improves the usability of the HPC environment (Abacus2) for the common user.
+At the same time provide a data storage that secures the GDPR compliance.
+Meta-data can be attached to the stored files so in SduCloud.
+The meta-data are made searchable within the user interface.

+Files can be published through the integration to Zenodo.

-The 3. party components that are being used are provided by the open source community.
+Its components are provided by the open source community.

 The functionality follows the requirements from the NSAS description.

-Scaleability have has a high priority in the design specification of the solution.
-This target have been reached by implementing all the "moving parts" as micro services and a event based messaging system(Kafka).
+Scaleability has a high priority in the design specification of the solution.
+This target have been reached by implementing all the "moving parts" as micro services and a event based messaging broker (Kafka).